SeatizenDOI/drone-inference/README.md

 ## Installation

-***This installation guide was written a few months after the actual installation and has not yet been tested.***

 All the sessions was proceed on this hardware (Dell Precision 7770):

 - Intel Core i9-12950HX
 - 64.0 Gio RAM
 - NVIDIA RTX A3000 12GB Laptop GPU

-And the software was :

-- Ubuntu 22.04.4 LTS
-- Nvidia driver version 535.171.04, Cuda 12.1
-- nvcc (NVIDIA Cuda compiler driver) : Cuda compilation tools, release 12.1, V12.1.66 | Build cuda_12.1.r12.1/compiler.32415258_0
-- cudnn 8.9.7
-- TensorRT 8.6.1

 To ensure a consistent environment for all users, this project uses a Conda environment defined in a `inference_env.yml` file.
 Follow these steps to set up your environment: